state-hiu/cybergis-guides/1.0/cybergis-guides-opengeosuite-1.0.md

 apt-get update
 ```

-You can check that you added the opengeo apt repo to your sources correctly, by checking the sources list with:
+You can check that you added the OpenGeo Suite apt repo to your sources correctly, by checking the sources list with:

 ```
 cat /etc/apt/sources.list.d/opengeo.list | tail -n 4